bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `CLSIMP`

 Description:
-Close import file opened with `OPNIMP`.
+Close import file opened with `OPNIMP`. `CLSIMP` will error if no export file is open.
 ## CLSPLT
 Close plotter stream and print